artart78/coq-bitset/README.md

 by providing a trivial conversion from operations over bitsets to finite sets and efficient proved extraction to Caml.

+A paper describing this library has been accepted at FLOPS2016.
+The version used for the conference is tagged `flops`.

 A documentation of the library can be found [here](https://artart78.github.com/coq-bitset/).

 ## Installation